-Last year an interviewer from Westat spoke with you about one of your residents Lilly May Vee because she is part of the National Health and Aging Trends Study (NHATS).
+Last year an interviewer from Westat spoke with you about one of your residents, {SP FIRST NAME} {SP MIDDLE} {SP LAST NAME}, because "heshe" is part of the National Health and Aging Trends Study (NHATS).
 We thank you for your help and appreciate your commitment to this important research effort.

 A Westat interviewer will contact you soon to schedule a convenient appointment time for this year's interview.
 As before, we are collecting information from the facilities where some of our study participants live.
-The interview will take about 10 minutes and will include questions about your facility, the types of services offered, and the amount and sources of payment that you received for Lilly Vee's care.
-We will also ask a few questions to confirm her name, date of birth, gender, and race.
+The interview will take about 10 minutes and will include questions about your facility, the types of services offered, and the amount and sources of payment that you received for {SP FIRST NAME} {SP MIDDLE} {SP LAST NAME}'s care.
+We will also ask a few questions to confirm whisher name, date of birth, and gender.